- UK debut of XXL Califonia camper; read our fully updated story with all the latest info

 But what’s it really like inside?

-We’ve had a good root around the Grand Cali at the Caravan Salon in Dusseldorf and came away extremely impressed with the fixtures and fittings on offer here.
+We’ve had a good root around the Grand Cali at the Caravan Salon in Dusseldorf and the Caravan, Camping and Motorhome Show in the UK, and have come away extremely impressed with the fixtures and fittings on offer here.

 There’s a stark contrast with the smaller Marco Polo that Mercedes-Benz will sell you to start with.
-While the Merc gets posher, more premium-feeling fixtures and fittings that can nudge towards chinzy, the VW goes in a completely different direction.
+While the Merc gets posher-looking fixtures and fittings that can nudge towards chinzy, VW has gone for a calmer approach.

 Thanks to the white, high-quality cabinets and functional features in the back, all with neat soft-closing doors or hatches, there’s an airier, lighter-hearted feel at play in the Grand California.
 It’s at its best with a panoramic roof to let as much sun in as possible, but don’t be fooled by what can look like plasticky bits and bobs back there.
 The closer you look the better the quality gets.

-While we’re not sure whether they’ll be standard equipment at this point, we were impressed with the aircraft-style lockers around the edge of the ceiling.
-They open both ways and look fabulous with the integrated ambient lighting.
+We were particularly impressed with the aircraft-style lockers around the edge of the ceiling.
+They open both ways, look great and feel high quality.